leongjwm/yolov3/README.md

 ### Inference

 Run `python vessel_kayak_count.py` on your terminal.
-You wil see the following display on your console:
+You will see the following display on your console:

 ![input_image_or_video_name](./images_for_readme/input_image_or_video_name.png)